RobotLocomotion/drake/drake/examples/Cars/README.md

 Install `pygame` (e.g. with `brew install pygame`, or `apt-get install python-pygame`)

-You can still run the car simulation without `pygame`, but it won't be much fun. to run the simulation without `pygame`, you can use `publishDrivingCommand` (see below).
+Note that you can still run the car simulation without `pygame`, but it won't be as fun.
+To run the simulation without `pygame`, use `publishDrivingCommand` as described below.

 Add environment variable `DRAKE_ROOT` pointing to the location of your clone of the Drake repository.